Written by PDXLAN attendee: JeepMcMuddy

-4. Know your Power!
+4. Know your power!
 The staff spends a lot of time on planning, so avoid problems, listen to what the staff has to say about hooking up power, and never never daisy chain your power strips.
-Not a good way to meet your neighbors when you blow the circuit at your table by plugging in correctly.
+Not a good way to meet your neighbors when you blow the circuit at your table by plugging in incorrectly.

 5. Be careful when plugging in network cables and power, to avoid disconnecting anyone.
 I’ve done it, and although they were very cool about it, I still felt like a schmoe.

 6. Be careful when setting up your table space.
 Don’t just cram your case or monitor as far back as it goes.
 Work with the guy or gal across the table from you so you don’t smother each other’s case fans.
 You’ll both be happier if you take a second and look.

 7. Keep your bags and extra gear out of the aisles.
 It’s usually dark, and you’re already mesmerized by all the case lights, and you can easily trip someone with a backpack or crate shoved too far in the aisle.